 Peter Scally SJ

-I am currently the Parish Priest at the Sacred Heart Church in Edinburgh.
-I am also chaplain at the local Catholic high school.
-Broadly speaking, “ministry of the Word” is the main focus of the work I do – preaching at Mass every day, hearing confessions and all manner of other, less formal, one-to-one conversations with people seeking advice or support.
+I am currently the Senior Chaplain at Manchester Universities' Catholic Chaplaincy and prior to that was Parish Priest at the Sacred Heart Church in Edinburgh where I was also chaplain at the local Catholic high school.
+Broadly speaking, “ministry of the Word” is the main focus of the work I do – preaching at Mass, hearing confessions and all manner of other, less formal, one-to-one conversations with people seeking advice or support.
 But that covers a broad range of activity – one recent day included a gathering of local clergy of different denominations to raise issues of common concern, a meeting of our Jesuit community to discuss the running of the house, preaching at Mass on Jesus’s entry into Jerusalem and being interviewed for a Channel 4 documentary about my views on a nearby lap-dancing club.

 I was twenty-six when I joined the Jesuits.
 Although I was baptised as a child, I wasn’t raised a Catholic, and spent my teenage years professing atheism and much more interested in politics than in faith.
 It wasn’t until I went to university, after a year out spent partly in India and Pakistan, that I began to explore these questions again for myself.
 I began dipping my toe in the water at the local church.
 It was partly the music that drew me in.
 Eventually I asked to be confirmed and I was invited to attend the “Monday night talks” for the RCIA group, which were given by a Jesuit, Fr Rory Geoghegan.
 I was impressed by the insights he offered into the gospels, and he offered to give me spiritual direction.
 He taught me to pray in a way I had not known before, and as I got to know more about the Jesuits I felt there was a body of men here who were uniting what for me was a newly-rediscovered faith with the desire to build a better world that had motivated me ever since my teenage years - a “faith that does justice”.
 But it took me five years to make the final decision to apply to join.